Maxx1254/stripe-testdata-autofill/README.md

 For security, the API key is not stored in the code and must be provided each time you run the script.

+3. After the key has been entered, you need to enter the required amount of products, customers and subscriptions.

 ## Data Distribution

 ### Subscription Statuses